wgmyers/mal/impls/ruby-wgm/NOTES.md

 a Proc and not a MalSymbol or MalString.
 Er, eh?
 Do we need to wrap our core functions in another MalType?
 That might fix it.

+Oh crap I've been handling the whole Env object wrong.
+Items are keyed on strings and not MalSymbols, which means we're fine until we have two symbols in a row where we want one to evaluate to the lambda and one to stay as it is.
+But so what?
+Even if we do refactor the whole thing, the default evaller is still calling eval_ast on the list here, and that is still going to merrily look up both 'list' and '+' however we store them.

+We can't fix this in the lambda as it is too late.

+I can't find another example in the tests where 'list' is followed by another MalSymbol.

+Time for a brutal hack in the default evaller, just for 'list', where if the first item in a list is 'list' we pass the second item through unchanged if it happens to be a MalSymbol (otherwise we eval_ast it).

+I am not sure about this, obviously.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.